core-wg/resource-directory/draft-ietf-core-resource-directory.md

-Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be show unless the lookup was made from the same link from which the registration was made.
+Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be shown unless the lookup was made from the same link from which the registration was made.

 While Endpoint Lookup does expose the registration resources,